-- 1) Completed Application for Admission; - Official high school transcripts (Transcripts need to be translated into English equivalency if not in English); - 3) Official college transcripts, if applicable.
-Non-United States transcripts should be evaluated and translated into English equivalency at one of the following agencies: a.)
+- 1) Completed Application for Admission; - 2) Official high school and non-United States college transcripts need to be evaluated and translated into English equivalency at one of the following agencies: a.)
 Center for Educational Documentation, PO Box 199, Boston, MA 02117, 617.
 338.7171; b.)
-World Education Services, Inc., PO Box 5087, New York, NY 10113-0745, 212.966.6311; - 4) Take TOEFL exam in home country.
-A minimum score of 197 computer-based/530 paper-based, and 71 internet-based is required in order to be considered for admission.
+World Education Services, Inc., PO Box 5087, New York, NY 10113-0745, 212.966.6311; or agencies endorsed by the Association of International Credential Evaluators, Inc. (AICE) or the National Association of Credential Evaluation Services (NACES). - 3) Take TOEFL exam in home coun-A minimum score of 197 computer-based/530 paper-based, and 71 internet-based is required in order to be considered for admission.
 Students may be admitted with a TOEFL lower than 530 if acceptable proficiency in English can be demonstrated.
 UMPI also accepts IELTS with a score of 6.0.
 Students who come from English-speaking countries can have this requirement waived.